Andrew Reid | Principal

 Mike is currently the Director of the Centre for Biblical Preaching, an organisation that seeks to train and equip churches around the globe in expository preaching.
 Mike lectures at ETCAsia for a month every year.

-Heather initially trained and worked as a physiotherapist.
+Heather lectures in Hebrew and Old Testament at ETCAsia.
+She initially trained and worked as a physiotherapist.
 Subsequent to having children (and sometimes in parallel), she continued to work as a physiotherapist and healthcare educator/manager.

 Most recently, she has ministered among university students with the Australian Fellowship of Evangelical Students (particularly at RMIT in Melbourne).
 While doing this she studied at Ridley College in Melbourne (MDiv) and is now engaged in Old Testament doctoral studies.